Tue, Nov 14, 2023 (latest change)

 - SHX (compiled shapes) is an old font format still used by AutoCAD® related software.

 To run the viewer you’ll need a Java Runtime Environment installed.
-Minimum required version is 1.7.
+Minimum required version is 1.8 (also known as 8).

-On other operation systems you might also be able to double-click, otherwise you can use the following command line to start it:
+On other operating systems you might also be able to double-click, otherwise you can use the following command line to start it:

 java -jar caffviewer.jar